Yoast/developer/docs/features/seo-tags/titles/functional-specification.md

 - `%%sep%%`: A separator character.
 E.g., `-`, `|`, or similar.
 - `%%tagline%%`: A short description of the site, or similar.
 E.g., "The best widgets in the world".
 - `%%postname%%`: The name of a page/post.
 E.g., "Widget FAQs".
-- `$%page%%`: A representation of the pagination state.
-E.g., "Page 1 of 8".
+- `$%page%%`: A representation of the pagination state (omitted on the first page in a series).
+E.g., "Page 2 of 8".
 - `%%term_title%%`: The name of the taxonomy/archive.
 E.g., "Blue widgets".
 - `%%date%%`: The date of the archive.
 E.g., "July 2016".
 - `%%search_phrase%%`: The search string.
 E.g., "How much do red widgets cost".